dionis1030/nomad-consul-microservices-demo/README.md

 You can check the status of the sockshop job on any of the servers or clients by running `nomad status sockshop`.
 Please do this a few times until all of the task groups are running.

 ## Using the Sock Shop application
 You should now be able to access the Sock Shop UI with a browser on your laptop.
-Just point your browser against http://<client_ip>, replacing \<client_ip\> with either of the client instance public IP addresses.
+Just point your browser against http://<client_ip>, replacing \<client_ip\> with any of the client instance public IP addresses.

 You can login to the Sock Shop as "Eve_Berger" with password "eve".
 You can then browse through the catalogue, add some socks to your shopping cart, checkout, and view your order.

 ![Screenshot](SockShopApp.png)

 ## Checking the Services with Consul UI
-You can access the Consul UI by pointing your browser to http://<server_ip>:8500, replacing \<server_ip\> with your server's public IP address.
+You can access the Consul UI by pointing your browser to http://<server_ip>:8500, replacing \<server_ip\> with the public IP address of one of your servers .
 You can verify that all of the Sock Shop microservices are registered with Consul and easily determine which of the client instances the different services are running on.
-Note that the current configuration runs 2 instances of front-end (the UI) and 1 instance of all the other Sock Shop microservices.

 ![Screenshot](ConsulUI.png)

 ## Checking the Running Tasks with Nomad UI
-You can access the Nomad UI by pointing your browser to http://<server_ip>:4646, replacing \<server_ip\> with your server's public IP address.
+You can access the Nomad UI by pointing your browser to http://<server_ip>:4646, replacing \<server_ip\> with the public IP address of one of your servers.
 You can verify that all of the Sock Shop microservices are running as Nomad tasks and easily determine which of the client instances the different tasks are running on.

 ![Screenshot](NomadUI.png)